How to Apply Makeup in the Correct Order (Because There Is a Right Way!)June 13, 2022

 While the mascara you choose largely depends on the desired final look, we believe the L’Oréal Paris Bambi Mascara’s volumizing formula will never let you down.
 After you apply, wait a few moments until you move on to the rest of your routine so the mascara dries completely.

 Foundation should almost always be applied after your eyes, especially if you’re doing a smoky shadow look.
 The Giorgio Armani Beauty Luminous Silk Foundation is one of our favorites for a radiant, lightweight finish and medium coverage.

 STEP 7: Conceal Your Under Eyes

 Next, apply concealer under your eyes and over any blemishes.
 Foundation does a good job of covering up, but concealer can target any stubborn imperfections and make them nearly non-existent.
-For a full-coverage option, try Maybelline New York Super Stay Concealer, a buildable formula that has a real-skin finish.
+For a full-coverage option, try Maybelline New York Super Stay Concealer, a buildable formula with a skin-like finish.

 STEP 8: Add Dimension to Your Face With Contour or Bronzer

 Whether you choose to do a full-on contour or just warm up the skin, adding some color back into your complexion can help create definition.

 To do this, apply a contour or bronzer product on the areas of your face where you want to create shadows.
 Common areas include the cheeks, jaw, nose and forehead.
 We recommend using a versatile palette like NYX Professional Makeup Highlight and Contour Pro Palette.